cat palmer • 801.510.0827 • firstname.lastname@example.org

 cat has devoted her craft to the expression of meaning through images, and has found a powerful voice in women's empowerment. this focus stems from her deep-seeded belief that femininity and beauty are not physical attributes, but rather attributes of the heart. her images of confident and hopeful women, surrounded in words of encouragement, begin to reveal the true beauty of a powerful woman. she fights to bring awareness to equality, wage gap, reproductive rights and rape culture.

-her empowerment themes have been: self-esteem, peace, self-reliance, i am human, there’s no place like home, peace to the middle east, age of aesthetics in defying societies definition of beauty, super hero women, 'i have a secret', and keep the politicians out of our VAGINA.
+her empowerment themes have been: self-esteem, peace, self-reliance, i am human, there’s no place like home, peace to the middle east, age of aesthetics in defying societies definition of beauty, super hero women, 'i have a secret', keep the politicians out of our VAGINA, transgender visibility and a series with an orwellian theme.

 Invited Artist for The Utah Arts Festival 2007